Doctor in HIV data leak case stands trial over alleged sale of illegal drug injections

 "When the law finally caught up with him, the accused showed no remorse, and even tried to use his status to protest his arrest," said the prosecutors.

-They intend to prove their case with testimonies from various witnesses including Mr Sim's, along with text message records from Mr Sim's mobile phone and analyses from the Heath Sciences Authority (HSA).
+They intend to prove their case with testimonies from various witnesses including Sim's, along with text message records from Sim's mobile phone and analyses from the Heath Sciences Authority (HSA).

 Ler was sentenced to two years' jail in November last year for abetting his partner Mikhy Farrera Brochez to cheat the Ministry of Manpower about Brochez's HIV-positive status, and for giving false information to the Ministry of Health and the police.